PITTSBURGH - Pittsburgh Steelers general manager Kevin Colbert sat in his office last January and tried not to mince words.

 Even in a place where excellence and stability have been the standard for more than four decades.
 The Steelers, perhaps more than any other team in the NFL, have been steadfast in their approach.
 They build through the draft.
 They don't make splashy signings in free agency and they don't panic when things go awry

 Yet even quarterback Ben Roethlisberger allows the team is in "uncharted territory" as it sits at 0-4.
-Coach Mike Tomlin considers himself a man of "great patience."
-Good thing, because he likely will need it as Pittsburgh tries to navigate its way out of a slump that extends far beyond four miserable weeks to start the season.
+Coach Mike Tomlin considers himself a man of "great patience.

 The Steelers are just 8-12 since Denver's Demaryius Thomas outran Ike Taylor and Ryan Mundy to the end zone on the first play of overtime to give the Broncos a 29-23 overtime victory in the Wild Card round of the 2011 playoffs.
 Contrast the starting lineups from that chilly day in Denver to the one the Steelers trotted out in a 34-27 loss to Minnesota in London last weekend and it's evident Pittsburgh is in transition no matter how the front office tries to spin it.